rlawrenc/cosc_304/labs/setup/README.md

 ## Install Java

-If your computer does not have at least Java 8, install [Java 17 or 18](https://www.oracle.com/java/technologies/downloads/).
+If your computer does not have at least Java 17, install [the latest Java version](https://www.oracle.com/java/technologies/downloads/).

 ## Install SQuirreL SQL (Optional)